sparabu/eddie2/docs/uiux/EDDIE_UIUX_INTERACTIONS.md

 9. Image appears inline in the user's message bubble
 10. AI response references the image content

+#### Multiple Image Flow
+1. User clicks attachment button in the chat input
+2. File picker dialog opens showing supported image formats (jpg, jpeg, png, webp, gif)
+3. User selects multiple image files (multi-select is supported)
+4. System validates each image (size, format)
+5. If valid, previews of all selected images appear in the input area
+6. User types a message (optional)
+7. User clicks send button
+8. Message with all image attachments is sent to the AI
+9. Images appear in a grid layout in the user's message bubble
+   - First image is displayed prominently
+   - Additional images are shown in a grid below the main image
+10. AI response references and analyzes all images content

 #### Error Handling
 - If image is too large: Error message indicating the size limit
 - If format is unsupported: Error message listing supported formats
 - If image fails to load after sending: Error placeholder with descriptive message
 - For web platform: Warning about temporary nature of attachments when errors occur
+- For multiple images: Individual validation with indication of which images failed

 #### Web Platform Considerations
 - Web file data is persisted to localStorage for improved experience
 - File data is keyed by a unique identifier
 - Files can be accessed across page refreshes (up to 10 most recent files)
+- Multiple image files are individually stored and tracked
 - Error states include instructions about session limitations

 #### Animation & Transitions
-- Smooth fade-in of image preview
+- Smooth fade-in of image previews
 - Loading state when processing large images
 - Subtle scale animation when attaching images
+- Grid layout animation when displaying multiple images
 - Error messages appear with brief fade-in

 #### Component Interactions
-- **MessageBubble** component displays the image with appropriate formatting
+- **MessageBubble** component displays images with appropriate formatting
+  - Handles single and multiple image layouts adaptively
+  - Provides grid layout for multiple images
 - **ErrorPlaceholder** component shows when images fail to load
 - **FileService** handles persistence of web file data
-- **OpenAIService** processes and includes images in API requests
+- **OpenAIService** processes and includes all images in API requests

 [↑ Back to Top](#eddie2-uiux-interaction-patterns)